elliotlaidlaw/Simplex-Portfolio-Generator/README.md

 # Simplex-Portfolio-Generator
 Python tool to generate optimised investment options using the simplex algorithm.
+Running the interface.py file opens the programs PyQt5 interface.